-- During Pass 1 (computing frequent items) of Apriori, most memory is idle. - Use that memory to keep counts of buckets into which pairs of items are hashed. - Just the count, not the pairs themselves.
+- During Pass 1 (computing frequent items) of Apriori, most memory is idle. - Use that memory to keep a hash table where pairs of items are hashed. - The hash table keeps just counts of the number of pairs hashed in each bucket, not the pairs themselves.